techboy-coder/python-cheatsheat-basic/README.md

 # Python Basics Cheatsheat 🐍

-[TOC]

-Quick Summary: This will help you learn the syntax of python very quickly. 😀
+> Quick Summary: This will help you learn the syntax of python very quickly. 😀

 ##Printing